 Urmust Laptop Stand

-So this is the one we went for on the basis of its incredibly low weight and flat folding.
+So this is the laptop stand we went for on the basis of its incredibly low weight and flat folding.
 The Urmust Laptop Stand is truly universal.
 It works for my 13 inch Macbook Pro and my husband’s 10 inch Chromebook just as well.
+We’ve since bought another 3 for use by other people in our office.

 It’s the only laptop stand in our round up that weighs under a kilo on the whole, making it the best option for those likely to take it with them when they’re on the move.